shekkizh/shekkizh.github.io/_pages/about.md

   - /about.html
 ---
 Hi,
-I'm Sarath, a member of the technical staff at [Tenyx](https://www.tenyx.com/), where I'm part of the research team building the next generation of A.I.
+I'm Sarath, a member of the technical staff at [Tenyx](https://www.tenyx.com/), where I'm part of the research team building the next generation of AI.
-I obtained my Ph.D. from the Ming Hsieh Department of Electrical and Computer Engineering at the University of Southern California, where I worked with [Prof. Antonio Ortega](https://viterbi.usc.edu/directory/faculty/Ortega/Antonio).
+My research interests span a range of topics, from signal processing, graph theory to geometric deep learning.

-My research interests span a range of topics, from classical signal processing to machine learning.
+Previously, I obtained my Ph.D. from the Ming Hsieh Department of Electrical and Computer Engineering at the University of Southern California, where I worked with [Prof. Antonio Ortega](https://viterbi.usc.edu/directory/faculty/Ortega/Antonio).
-During my Ph.D., I focus on non-parametric, neighborhood/graph algorithms for understanding data and deep learning models.
+During my Ph.D., I focused on non-parametric, neighborhood/graph algorithms for understanding data and machine learning models.

 <!-- Read about one research direction I'm currently pursuing [here](/files/Research_proposal_Sarath_Shekkizhar.pdf).